rebcabin/tangledown/README.md

 ## HOW IT WORKS: Markdown Ignores Mysterious Tags

+How can we rearrange code cells in a notebook or Markdown file from human-understandable order to executable order?

-Let's exploit the fact that most Markdown renderers, like Jupytext's, Github's, and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that is, stuff inside angle brackets) that they don't recognize.
+Exploit the fact that most Markdown renderers, like Jupytext's, Github's, and [PyCharm's](https://www.jetbrains.com/pycharm/), ignore HTML / XML _tags_ (that is, stuff inside angle brackets) that they don't recognize.
 Let's enclose blocks of real, live code with `noweb` tags, like this:

     <noweb name="my_little_tests">